james-tn/llm-fine-tuning/README.md

 - **Function Calling**: Fine-tuning for tasks that require structured outputs or API integrations.
 - **Python Analytic**: Adapting models for advanced analytics and Python-based tasks.
 - **SQL Generation**: Training models to generate SQL queries from natural language inputs.
-- **Data Preparation**: Tools and scripts for preparing datasets for fine-tuning.

 Explore the details in the [Azure OpenAI Section](azureopenai).